If the FAQ does not cover your issue try the Discord link on the bar in the right. Someone there can likely help you. You can also try the forum.

 - Check ‘Modpack Directory’ and click the … button to browse to the modpack directory.
 This is the directory containing the /mods folder for the desired pack.

-- Install Vivecraft and use the official Minecraft launcher to play your custom profile.
+- Install Vivecraft and use the vanilla Minecraft launcher to play your custom profile.

 Below is an example for launching the DW20 pack for 1.10.2 installed via the Twitch App.